jjmchew/jjmchew.github.io/LS171/05-writtenStudyNotes.md

   - e.g., related to the time it takes 1 car to travel from point A to point B
   - comprised of:
     - propogation delay : ratio between distance and speed
-    - transmission delay : delay in going from 1 network device to another
+    - transmission delay : delay in going from 1 network device to another (e.g., mod/demod)
-    - processing delay : delay in actual processing of information at each network device
+    - processing delay : time required for actual processing of information at each network device (e.g., build 'frames', ARP requests, etc.)
     - queuing delay : delay from data waiting in buffers at each network device
   - last-mile latency : increased delays at the network 'edge' (i.e., in getting the network signal from the ISPs network to the home or office network) as a result of more 'hops' (a journey between nodes on the network)